 Achilles' refusal to continue fighting and taking Agamemnon's generous bribe makes a bit more sense when you consider the prophecy that he will die if he fights in the war.
 Since in the book the Greeks know it is the last year of the war, Achilles knows that every battle he takes part in could be his last, which might explain his rather wild and unhinged personality.

 Did Helen go with Paris willingly and then get homesick after years of contentedness?
 Was she abducted and kept as a glorified prisoner for ten years?
 Or did she just make a really bad lapse in judgment, but was otherwise a decent person?
-Or did she get date raped by Aphrodite as the text explicitly states?
+Or did she get date raped by Aphrodite?

 Is Hector's request to Achilles to give the loser of their duel full burial rites evidence of his honor (despite his attempt to maim Patroclus' body the day before) or is it a desperate plea for mercy because he knows Achilles will kill him?